-Source unicast address field: holds the unicast address, related with either one of C-MAPPER, C-RP, SC-MAPPER, BPR or EDGE-CLIENT.

-Role: indicates that the address entry inside the source unicast address field belongs to what component of the PIM-NG domain:

-- o C-MAPPER(C-M) and SC-MAPPER(SC-M) with binary codes 1 and 2 - o C-RP and SC-RP with binary codes 3 and 4 - o A ROLE of EDGE with binary code 8, can be seen in designs, that to reduce the propagation of multicast introduction messages, a Client is chosen to act as the EDGE-CLIENT and will not pass any multicast introductions received on external interfaces to internal interfaces.
-In such a design the EDGE-CLIENT IS responsible of introducing the existing components such as C-MAPPER, C-RP and TR to its downstream clients by sending the PIM-DOMAIN TOPOLOGY TABLE to downstream neighbors.
+- o Source unicast address field: holds the unicast address, related with either one of C-MAPPER, C-RP, SC-MAPPER, BPR or EDGE-CLIENT. - o Role: indicates that the address entry inside the source unicast address field belongs to what component of the PIM-NG domain: - 1.
+C-MAPPER(C-M) and SC-MAPPER(SC-M) with binary codes 1 and 2 - 2.
+C-RP and SC-RP with binary codes 3 and 4 - 3.
+A ROLE of EDGE with binary code 9, can be seen in designs, that to reduce the propagation of multicast introduction messages, a Client is chosen to act as the EDGE-CLIENT and will not pass any multicast introductions received on external interfaces to internal interfaces.
+In such a design the EDGE-CLIENT IS responsible of introducing only the existing TR'(S) to its downstream clients by sending the PIM-DOMAIN TOPOLOGY TABLE to downstream neighbors.
 An EDGE-CLIENT MUST BE ONLY used in parts of a PIM-NG multicast network where no C-MAPPER, C-RP or TR exists.
 And the downstream routers MUST BE only clients.
-Also in such networks a multicast source can use private IP addresses, and such a source MUST send register messages to the existing EDGE-CLIENT'(s). - o A role of PPER(PRIVATE-PIM-EDGE-ROUTER) with binary code 7 can be seen when a private PIM-NG domain is connected to another domain through the use of PIM-EDGE-ROUTERs which are responsible for the process of NETWORK ADDRESS TRANSLATION(NAT).in such domains the C-MAPPERs inside the domain are considered to use private range ip addresses.
-The information regarding any existing PPER is only usable by existing C-MAPPERs so this information doesn't need to be sent to ALL-PIM-NG-CLIENTS.
+Also in such networks a multicast source can use private IP addresses, and such a source MUST send register messages to the existing EDGE-CLIENT'(s).
+Related concepts will be explained in the appropriate section'(S). - 4.
+A role of PPER (PRIVATE-PIM-EDGE-ROUTER) with binary code 8 can be seen when a private PIM-NG domain is connected to another domain through the use of PIM-EDGE-ROUTERs which are responsible for the process of NETWORK ADDRESS TRANSLATION (NAT).

-- O A role of STC-MAPPER (STANDBY-C-MAPPER) with binary code 6, can be seen in network designs with PEER-C-MAPPERs inside the same Domain.
-In the case of existing Peer C-MAPPERs, C-RPs will use the closest C-MAPPER to propagate the information associated with existing sources inside the domain. - o A role of TR with binary code 5 can be seen in case any TR implementations are considered inside the domain.
-Please do note that a C-MAPPER or C-RP can take the role of TR too or the TR can be a separate and unique PIM-NG-AWARE-ROUTER inside the domain. - o A role of C-TR (core-TR) with binary code 7 can be seen in PIM-NG-DOMAINs.
-It indicates the existence of a core-domain and the unicast address of any existing TR inside the core domain for further use by clients inside each domain.

-Priority: this field holds the priority related to an EDGE-CLIENT and is used only in hello packets sent to private networks by an edge-client.
-Related concepts will be discussed later.

-DOMAIN: in case separate PIM-NG multicast domains are going to be connected to each other through the use of an EDGE router, the Domain to which a PIM-EDGE-ROUTER is connected will be informed inside this field.
+- 5. A role of BPR with binary code 10 can be seen in designs where a PIM-NG multicast domain is connected to a PIM-SM multicast domain.
+The information related to BPR is locally significant to C-MAPPER and won't be sent to all PIM-NG routers. - 6.
+A role of STC-MAPPER (STANDBY-C-MAPPER) with binary code 5 can be seen in network designs with PEER-C-MAPPERs inside the same Domain.
+In the case of existing Peer C-MAPPERs, C-RPs will use the closest C-MAPPER to propagate the information associated with existing sources inside the domain. - 7.
+A role of TR with binary code 6 can be seen in case any TR implementations are considered inside the domain.
+Please do note that a C-MAPPER or C-RP can take the role of TR too or the TR can be a separate and unique PIM-NG-AWARE-ROUTER inside the domain. - 8.
+A role of C-TR (core-TR) with binary code 7 can be seen in PIM-NG-DOMAINS.
+It indicates the existence of a core-domain and the unicast address of any existing TR inside the core domain for further use by clients inside each domain. - o Priority: this field holds the priority related to an EDGE-CLIENT and is used only in hello packets sent to private networks by an edge-client.
+Related concepts will be discussed later. - O DOMAIN: in case separate PIM-NG multicast domains are going to be connected to each other through the use of an EDGE router, the Domain to which a PIM-EDGE-ROUTER is connected will be informed inside this field.
 This field is usable by C-MAPPERs inside each domain and thus won't be sent to ALL-PIM-NG-CLIENTS by C-MAPPER when sending introductions to 239.0.1.190.